 Either this universe emerged for some unknown reason or it was created by an advanced civilisation.
 If this universe emerged without an intelligent force creating it, but also if it always existed, it can be called real.
 The other option is that this universe is a virtual reality.
-Some pundits believe that they can prove that this universe is a virtual reality by demonstrating that underlying properties are digital, meaning that the lowest level of reality is just numbers that can be represented in a computer memory.
+Sadly, it is not possible to an experiment that will show which option is true.
+Some pundits nevertheless believe they can prove that this universe is a virtual reality by demonstrating that underlying properties are digital, meaning that the lowest level of reality is just numbers that can be represented in a computer memory.

 How might that work?
 For instance, a television screen consists of more than a million tiny dots.
 Every dot has a number.
 Every dot has a colour.
 The colour is selected out of a list of colours.
 Every colour has a unique number too.
 So every dot has a number and every colour has a number.
 For example, dot 759,214 might have colour 124,117.
 From a distance you may see a person, but the lowest level of the television screen is just numbers.
 You can apply this idea to represent a universe.

 The problem with this reasoning is that being digital is a property, not a cause of existence.
 Perhaps real universes are digital too.
 The argument of using properties to prove that this universe is a virtual reality comes in different forms.
 For example, some pundits claim that in quantum physics reality is a sequence of states with nothing existing or happening between the states.
 This may signify that reality is generated by a computer.
 That may be so, but it can also be true for a real universe.